PacketFence Clustering Guide

 3.4.4.
 Enable PacketFence clustering services at boot (all servers)

-Make sure the PacketFence clustering services will be started at boot by running the following command on all of your servers:
+Make sure the PacketFence clustering services will be started at boot by running the following command on all of the servers:

 systemctl set-default packetfence-cluster